-Earlier in this review, we described briefly the recent identification & structural elucidation of human olfactory receptor genes by Lancet and co-workers^{12h} at the Weizmann Institute of Science Crown Human Genome Center in Israel which is now publicly availabe in the HORDE online database, and the sophisticated work of Zozulya and co-workers at Senomyx in which the latter describe the identification and physical cloning of 347 putative human full-length odorant receptor genes that they believe represent essentially the complete repertoire of functional human odorant receptors.^{12f}
+Earlier in this review, we describe briefly the recent identification & structural elucidation of human olfactory receptor genes by Lancet and co-workers12h at the Weizmann Institute of Science Crown Human Genome Center in Israel which is now publicly availabe in the HORDE online database and the sophistcated work of Zozulya and co-workers at Senomyx in which the latter describe the identification and physical cloning of 347 putative human full-length odorant receptor genes that they believe represent essentially the complete repertoire of functional human odorant receptors.
+Peter Mombaerts has recently also reviewed this subject.